r-chong/chat/README.md

 - multi-tab system for quick links
 - working mobile integration
 - fun quotes generator
+- inline emotes and gifs
 - chat emptying system for "sus" messages
 - "system commands" not associated with any users
+- and much more...

 ## Two years after its creation...
 The website has received over 160 commits and broadcasted over 80,000 messages.
 This doesn't even include the code that I had created before uploading to GitHub!
 Although you might not call it Discord (we argue that it's better), I can honestly say that this chat platform taught me so much about web development and programming in general, and I know that I 100% want to spend the rest of my life in the amazing industry of CS.